Climate change litigation: Urgenda case

+Milieudefensie v Royal Dutch Shell lawsuit

-Additional cases in the Netherlands include Milieudefensie et al v Royal Dutch Shell.
+Another groundbreaking case in the Netherlands was Milieudefensie et al v Royal Dutch Shell.
 The case was decided in May 2021, the district court of The Hague ordered Royal Dutch Shell to cut its global carbon emissions by 45% by the end of 2030 compared to 2019 levels, and affirmed the responsibility of the company for scope 3 emissions, e.g., emissions from suppliers and customers of its products.

+However, in 2024 a Dutch appeals court dismissed the specific reductions targets.

+Bonaire case

+On 28 January 2026, The Hague District Court ruled that the Dutch government had discriminated against the inhabitants of the Caribbean island of Bonaire, by not taking timely and appropriate measures to protect them against the consequences of climate change.
+The court ordered the Dutch government to set legally binding targets to reduce greenhouse gas emissions in line with the Paris Agreement, as well as making a climate adaptation plan for Bonaire.
+The case was started in early 2024 by 8 local residents of Bonaire, together with Greenpeace Netherlands.

+The court based its ruling on article 8 and 14 of the European Convention on Human Rights, which protect the right to private and family life and prohibit discrimination.
+The court also found that the Netherlands was not reducing their greenhouse gas emissions in line with the fair share-principle of the Paris Agreement.

 New Zealand

 In 2024, the New Zealand Supreme Court gave leave for Māori climate activist Mike Smith to sue seven corporations for their roles in causing climate change and the common law harms that resulted.
 Several aspects of Smith v Fonterra Co-operative Group Limited are notable.
 Smith argued that the principles of tikanga Māori — a traditional system of obligations and recognitions of wrong — can be used to inform New Zealand common law.
 Smith argued that the activities of the seven defendants — by directly emitting greenhouse gasses or supplying fossil fuels — fall under the established torts of public nuisance and negligence and a new tort of climate change damage.
 Smith further argued that these seven corporations are harming his tribe's land, coastal waters, and traditional culture.
 Smith belongs to the Northland tribes of Ngāpuhi and Ngāti Kahu.
 This judgment simply allows Smith to now pursue these matters in the High Court.
-The defendants have indicated that they will seek to convince the court that climate change responses are better left to government policy and not subject to civil litigation.
+In May 2026, the defendants successfully lobbied the New Zealand government to introduce legislation preventing civil litigation relating to climate damages, potentially preventing this case, and all future climate tort claims from going ahead.